-Businesses understand how having professional headshots of key team members on their website is beneficial.
-So, getting headshots for the team is often a desire.
+Many businesses understand the marketing benefits of having professional headshots of key team members on their website.
+So, getting headshots for the team, or key team members is often a desire.
 But it can be tough to have everyone go to a studio, whether all at once or one at a time.
-So, mobile headshots are often considered, where the photographer comes to your place of business to do the headshots in a single day.
+So, mobile headshots are often an option to consider, where the photographer comes to your place of business to do the headshots in a single or few days.
+But if you are looking for a mobile headshot photographer in Los Angeles, or elsewhere, there is much to consider.

 A professionally made headshot demonstrates a higher level of sophistication in a team.
 It is also proven to boost the “about us” or “team’ page’s look and memorability, as adding images always does.
-It helps customers that view it more easily connect or identify with your team, and much more.
-To make shooting easier, perhaps you want a photographer to come to your workplace.
-If so, what can you do from your side to make sure you bring in the right person?
+It helps customers that view the team page more easily connect or identify with your team, and much more.
+It starts with finding out the cost.

 If you get a budget forced on you ahead of getting pricing, you will then be limited to finding a photographer to suit that budget.
 Either approach will have limits as most organizations will not have an open-ended budget for headshots.

 Several factors can affect the pricing a photographer will offer.
 Of course, the team size matters as doing mobile headshots for 2-3 people is far less time-consuming than for 10-11 people.
+But per person, a photographer is likely to charge more for smaller teams than for larger teams.
 Also, your location will play a role.
 How far does the photographer have to travel and does this increase their cost?

-Also, what is included will also drive pricing.
+Also, what is included with their mobile headshot services will also drive pricing.
 For example, you might have one photographer that provides a great quote compared to another.
 Then you find out that it is because they offer no retouching or other editing of images.
+Or, you might find out that one photographer was only quoting for natural light and not bring their studio lighting.
 Finally, consider if you will want a hair and makeup stylist.
 Their cost is often separate.
 A photographer may be able to source one for you too.

 Once you have results, you can choose to browse through the pages of search or jump right into the map-based results.
 The map-based results are where you can more easily see reviews and other key details.
 So, it is more ideal.
 Then, you can sort by “rating” to see the photographers that have the most or highest ratings.
 At the bottom right, you can zoom out a bit more if you want to get broader results.